 As a general rule, December 1st is usually when most people start decorating, turn on the Christmas lights inside and out and start blaring the holiday tunes.
 Decorations are usually put away right after New Year’s Day (we’re sick of decorations by then aren’t we) so that the house is back in order by the time the kids go back to school and/or when we get back to work.

-Pssst…Make sure to come back to my blog to see how I’ve decorated my tree!
+Pssst…Make sure to come back to the blog to see how I’ve decorated my tree!

 Did you find one that you like?
 Which one?
-Do tell do tell.
-Comment in the box below.
-I’d love to know.
+Do tell do tell, I’d love to know.

 Thanks for dropping by!